ratistiss/Tech-Degree-Unit1/README.md

-# Tech-Degree-Unit1
-Random Qoute Generator
+# Quote Generator

-This is my first big JavaScript/HTML/CSS project.
+<p>This is my first JavaScript/HTML/CSS project.
+All quotes are stored in an object and called randomly.
+The background also changes colors.</p>
-I did take time to change the font, and a few extra credit items.
-At times i had to walk away only to comeback 10 minutes later to try and fix a mistake.

-Thanks for checking this out.